Landau (automobile)

 The Landau began as a carriage design with a folding fabric top consisting of two sections supported by external elliptical springs.
 This landau roof design was adopted in early automobiles as a convertible top.
 The term, however, came to mean a simulated convertible.
 A landau bar is an ornamental feature located on a car's c-pillar derived from the roof form, primarily used on hearses.

 The Nash Rambler Landau introduced in 1950 is a cabrio coach with a power-operated fabric top.
+Ford used Landau as a model or trim name for several closed versions of the Thunderbird.